ul-research-support/REDCap-vagrant/README.md

 To use this software you will need the latest version of [Vagrant](https://www.vagrantup.com/downloads.html) and the latest version of [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

-1. Download the REDCap-vagrant-master ZIP file from gituhub and extract it under a User on your computer
+1. Download the REDCap-vagrant-master ZIP file from GitHub and extract it under a User on your computer

 2. Open the "Vagrantfile" that came with the downloaded folder

-3. Place your redcap folder in the REDCap-vagrant-master folder and change the Vagrantfile to match your REDCap folder version
+3. Place your REDCap installation folder in the REDCap-vagrant-master folder and change the Vagrantfile to match your REDCap folder version

 4. Open your Command Prompt or Terminal, and change your directory to the project root